 Hess has submitted a plan to conduct exploration activities on the OCS.
-The purpose of the Proposed Action is to drill and evaluate one well with four alternate locations so that Hess can utilize the information to evaluate the potential for, and develop plans for, the development and production of hydrocarbon resources on the OCS, which would contribute to the Nation's need for energy.
+The purpose of the Proposed Action is to drill and temporarily or permanently abandon wells A, C, D, and E so that Hess can utilize the information to evaluate the potential for, and develop plans for, the development and production of hydrocarbon resources on the OCS, which would contribute to the Nation's need for energy.

 The need for this action is established by BOEM's responsibility under OCSLA to make OCS lands available for expeditious and orderly development, subject to environmental safeguards, in a manner that is consistent with the maintenance of competition and other national needs.
-Section 11 of OCSLA (43 U.S.C. § 1340) requires oil and gas lessees seeking to conduct exploration activities to first obtain approval from the Secretary who has delegated the authority to grant such approval to BOEM.
+Section 11 of OCSLA (43 United States Code (U.S.C.) § 1340) requires oil and gas lessees seeking to conduct exploration activities to first obtain approval from the Secretary who has delegated the authority to grant such approval to BOEM.

-In response to the Proposed Action in Hess' plan, BOEM is required by OCSLA to approve, approve with modifications, or deny the plan within 30 days (refer to 43 U.S.C. § 1340(c)(1)).
+In response to the Proposed Action in Hess's plan, BOEM is required by OCSLA to approve, approve with modifications, or deny the plan within 30 days (refer to 43 U.S.C. § 1340(c)(1)).
 The criteria that BOEM will apply in reaching a decision to approve, approve with modifications, or deny the plan within 30 days and the scope of its discretion are provided by Section 11 of OCSLA and detailed in the implementing regulations (30 CFR part 550 subpart B).
-Authorizing the Proposed Action, as outlined in the Initial EP N-10166, allows Hess to pursue its rights under the lease and to conduct exploration drilling activities.
+Authorizing the Proposed Action, as outlined in the Initial EP N-10219, allows Hess to pursue its rights under the lease and to conduct exploration drilling activities.